-Throughout the pandemic, statistics releases by ASIC and AFSA have reported substantially fewer external administration appointments than in the corresponding previous year - typically down 50-60%.
+Throughout the pandemic, statistics releases by ASIC and the Australian Financial Security Authority (AFSA) have reported substantially fewer external administration and personal insolvency appointments than in the corresponding previous year - typically down 50-60%.
 We also know that advisory engagements in restructuring and turnaround have fallen sharply, too.